How to Get Started as a WordPress Contributor

-And WordPress — the behemoth that powers 25 percent of the internet — is the ultimate open-source project.
+And WordPress — the behemoth that powers over 40% of the internet — is the ultimate open source project.
 That means it’s developed and maintained by a dedicated community of contributors — awesome people like you and me — rather than a for-profit company.

 Even better?
 Becoming one of those stalwart WordPress contributors and shaping the future of the platform is easier than you might imagine.
 Plus, there are many excellent avenues for contributing.
 Along with the obvious coding and development roles, you can get involved in design, translation, community outreach, and much more.

 So let’s first talk about what contributing to WordPress actually means (no, you’re not going to be pressing words, Amelia Bedelia) and why you should do it.
 Then I’ll walk you through the step-by-step process of finding your niche and making the right connections.